-Do you find it impossible to finish the IELTS Reading questions in 60 minutes?
+Do you find it difficult to finish the IELTS Reading questions in 60 minutes?

-A common complaint about IELTS Reading is that there is too much to read in too short a space of time: 20 minutes for each text!
-3 texts!
-40 questions!
+A common complaint about IELTS Reading is that there is too much to read in too short a space of time: just 20 minutes each for 3 long texts and 40 questions!

 And what’s more, you don’t even have extra time to write your answers on the answer sheet – you have to do all of that on top of everything else!